dataparallel-swift/swift-to-gpu/README.md

 ## Limitations

   * All code to be lifted to the device must be present in a single compilation unit passed to the LLVM compiler.
-Unfortunately, this does not exactly correspond to a single .swift file...
+Unfortunately, due to the way optimisations work, this does not always/necessarily correspond to a single .swift file.

+    In particular, note that the `--enable-testing` flag, which is added automatically by `swift test`, will change how optimisations are performed.

+  * `--enable-code-coverage` is currently not supported

 ## TODO

   * Integration with Swift structured concurrency
+  * Integration with debugging / profiling tools
   * A mechanism for automatic kernel fusion
   * ...